Scaling a Business on a Budget: 5 Tips To Follow

 How necessary is customer retention while scaling on a budget?

 The affordability of scaling is retention.
-Retaining customers is usually 6-7 times cheaper than acquiring new ones.
+Retaining customers is typically 6-7 times less expensive than acquiring new ones.
 Enhance the customer experience and build loyalty programs to maximise value from your current customer base.

 What contribution does strategic planning make towards scaling affordably?